sdx4u/kvm/README.md

 2. Reboot the machine

-3. Edit and run 'ovs-setup.sh'
+3. Edit and run 'def-setup.sh' and 'ovs-setup.sh'

 4. Run 'ovs-into-kvm.sh'